On the Hardness of the $L_1-L_2$ Regularization Problem: NP-Hardness of Unconstrained Minimization

-Having finished proving the NP-hardness of problem \cref{eq:NUP}, we are now ready to move onto problem \cref{eq:UP}.
-Our strategy will be to prove the optimal set of \cref{eq:unL1-L2} is again $Y^*$.
-As we have already established the existence of optimal solutions to problem \cref{eq:unL1-L2} in \cref{prop31}, it suffices to use first order optimality conditions to find any possible optimal solutions, which is the strategy we use below in \cref{lemma.optset2}.
-The lower bound function we consider is $g(u,v)$ stated below:
+Having finished proving the NP-hardness of problem \eqref{eq:NUP}, we are now ready to move onto problem \eqref{eq:UP}.
+Consider the optimization problem

-In the following lemma, we describe the set of optimal solutions to the above lower bound problem, which is an unconstrained optimization problem.
+Our strategy will be to prove the optimal set of \eqref{eq:unL1-L2} is again $Y^*$.
+As we have already established the existence of optimal solutions to problem \eqref{eq:unL1-L2} in Proposition \ref{prop31}, it suffices to use first order optimality conditions to find any possible optimal solutions, which is the strategy we use in Lemma \ref{lemma.optset2}.

 \begin{lemma} Suppose that $\lambda\in (0,2)$.
 Let $c(\lambda) =\frac{1}{2}\left(\lambda/\sqrt{m}-\lambda + 2\right)$ and